Abstracts

 • If You Like It Then You Should Have Put a Ring on It: Transforming Telephony in HE

-Debbie Hall, Head of Digital Programme Delivery, University of Huddersfield
+Debbie Hall, Head of Digital Programme Delivery and Rosalyn Winpenny, Project Manager, University of Huddersfield

 From 2021 to 2022, the University of Huddersfield undertook a project to implement Teams Voice across the organisation with a view to enhance and innovate telephony for the modern workplace.
 The project was implemented on a large scale and delivered significant benefits across the organisation.
 A robust approach to project management meant that this project was delivered under budget despite an array of challenges along the way.
 This presentation will provide an overview of project management and change management best practice that led to the successful delivery of the Teams Voice implementation.